 - Interviewing Lobby: Our 32" screen is located in our On-Campus Recruiting lobby connected to, but separate from, our main lobby.
 This area is the gateway for some five thousand visits a year, and can be a very efficient way to promote your brand to our undergrads, grads and alum that are participating in On-Campus Recruiting.

 An organization can purchase up to 3 ads per day:

 - Advertisements - Must be uploaded as .jpg images with 16x9 aspect ratio. (example: 1920x1080, 1366x768)

 - Submit ad(s) via email.
 Invoices will be emailed.
 Payment must be made prior to advertising.

 Please email a cancelation request prior to the date that advertisement goes live on the Digital Displays in order to receive a refund.

 Poster on Campus

 - Get Involved: Participate in career fairs, resume critique events offered through GECD, networking events at MIT, and offer company presentations to market your open jobs and internships.

 - Use Past Interns: Have prior interns spread the word for you about your events or open positions.
 Send prior interns an email-ready advertisement that they can send to friends and student organizations.

 - Seek out Student Organizations: Market your opportunity to student organizations that you feel align well with your company or opportunity.
-Employers may search MIT’s Association of Student Activities (ASA) database to identify organization websites and contacts.
+Employers may search MIT’s student groups database to identify organization websites and contacts.
 Select the option "search groups" to use a keyword search or select the option "list of groups" to view an alphabetical list of organizations with links to their sites.
 Sharing information about jobs and internships, company presentations, etc. with student organizations can increase your reach to students.